CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 > please send a reminder to them and copy the report to CPANSec at
 > <cpan-security@security.metacpan.org>.

+You may want to change the wording "volunteer in their spare time" above to something else where appropriate.

 Also add a note about the initial response:

 > Note that the initial response to your report will be an